Symbolical Index Reduction and Completion Rules for Importing Tensor Index Notation into Programming Languages

-This paper proposes a method that enables us to apply arbitrary user-defined functions to tensor arguments using index notation without requiring an additional description to enable each function to handle tensors.
-It is achieved by introducing two types of parameters, \textit{scalar parameters} and \textit{tensor parameters}.
-First, we introduce them.
-Second, we discuss the index reduction rules that are compatible with this idea.
-We simplify tensor index rules by removing a rule to handle the expressions such as ``$c = A_i B_i$'' that are valid only for the Cartesian coordinate system, in which the index can move up and down freely.
-It enables us to use the unified index rules for all user-defined functions.
-Third, we discuss the index completion rules.
-By designing the index completion rules for omitted indices properly, we become able to concisely define the operators even for the differential forms~\cite{schutz1980geometrical} such as the wedge product, exterior derivative, and Hodge star operator.

-The method proposed in this paper has already been implemented in a Scheme-like functional language~\footnote{\url{https://www.egison.org}}.
-In reading this paper, one can think of that language as just an extended Scheme to support symbolic computation.
+This section presents a new method for importing tensor index notation into programming languages.
+Briefly, it is achieved by introducing two types of parameters, \textit{scalar parameters} and \textit{tensor parameters}, and simple index reduction rules.
+First, we introduce scalar and tensor parameters.
+Second, we introduce a set of index reduction rules that is compatible with them.
+The combination of scalar and tensor parameters and the proposed index reduction rules enables us to apply user-defined functions to tensors using tensor index notation.
+Third, we introudce index completion rules for omitted tensor indices.
+By designing the index completion rules for omitted indices properly, we become able to concisely define the operators even for the differential forms~\cite{schutz1980geometrical}, such as the wedge product, exterior derivative, and Hodge star operator.
+The method proposed in this paper has already been implemented in the Egison programming language~\cite{egison}.
+Egison has a similar syntax to the Haskell programming language.